jaggarwal20/School_District_Analysis/README.md

  3. The overall passing score increased from 65% to 91%.
  4. Thomas High School became the 2nd highest performing school right after Cabrera High School.

+<a name="Challenges"></a>
+## Challenges

+The instructions for setting up the files was very confusing and it was difficult to submit the proper items.
+I completed the challenge, but I do not believe the proper format is turned with the combination of the code.
+It could be helpful to incorporate these steps throughout rather than only providing instructions for how the assignment should be submitted at the veyr top.